infobloxopen/docker-infoblox/README.md

 After the network is created, Docker containers can be started attaching to the "priv-net" network created above.
-For example, the following command run the "alpine" image:
+For example, the following command runs the "alpine" image:

 ```
-$ docker run -it --network priv-net alpine sh
+$ docker run -it --network priv-net alpine /bin/sh

 / # ip a
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN qlen 1